robsonfagundes/robsonfagundes.github.io/about-me.md

 Java (JEE) programmer since 2006, I am passionate about what I do.
 Currently I have devoted myself to the study the functional programming languages with Scala and JavaScript.

-In addition to working with the Java stack I seek also to learn others development stacks, nowadays I'm learning the stack MEAN (MongoDB, Express, Angular and Node) and React with Redux. [http://robsonfagundes.github.io/about/](http://robsonfagundes.github.io/about/)
+In addition to working with the Java stack I seek also to learn others development stacks, nowadays I'm learning others stacks: MEAN (MongoDB, Express, Angular and Node) and React with Redux.

 [See more about my skills](https://br.linkedin.com/in/robson-adão-fagundes-7b7a2216)